Cisco-Talos/clamav-documentation/src/Introduction.md

 You can subscribe and search the mailing list archives [here](https://www.clamav.net/contact.html#ml).

-**To unsubscribe**: Use the same form page that you used when you subcribed and search at the bottom for "unsubscribe".
+**To unsubscribe**: Use the same form page that you used when you subscribed.
+Search at the bottom for "unsubscribe".

 *IMPORTANT*: When you subscribe or unsubscribe, you will receive a confirmation email with a link that you must click on or else no action will occur.
 If you did not receive the confirmation email, check your spam folder.